-In nearly nine decades of history related to soccer World Cups, 19 technical directors have helped their team become a champion.
-Only one of them, Italian Vittorio Pozzo, has won two titles; while Mario Zagallo and Franz Beckenbauer conquered the crown as players and coaches.
-What other names would be included on the Top 10 TD in World Cups?
+In more than nine decades of history related to FIFA World Cup, 20 technical directors have helped their team become a champion.
+Only one of them, Italian Vittorio Pozzo, has won two titles; while Mario Zagallo, Didier Deschamps and Franz Beckenbauer conquered the crown as players and coaches.
+What other names would be included on the Top 10 Coaches in World Cups?
 PanamericanWorld proposes an approach to the successful careers of men that guided their teams up to the top of the most universal sport.

 Italy (World Cup champion in 1934-1938)